Matt Vierling Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.17 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 86 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (86 total, 1.2 per game).

-- Lynch (0-3 with a 5.79 ERA and 20 strikeouts in 23 1/3 innings pitched) makes the start for the Royals, his fifth of the season.
+- Singer gets the start for the Royals, his 15th of the season.
+He is 4-6 with a 6.33 ERA and 65 strikeouts in 69 2/3 innings pitched.

-- The lefty's most recent time out came on Thursday against the Cincinnati Reds, when he went seven innings, surrendering seven earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Los Angeles Angels, when he went 5 1/3 innings, allowing two earned runs while giving up eight hits.

-- The 26-year-old has put up a 5.79 ERA and 7.7 strikeouts per nine innings in four games this season, while giving up a batting average of .277 to his opponents.
+- In 14 games this season, the 26-year-old has a 6.33 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .297 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.